Vyral/adam-rodriguez/_posts/2020-07-15-do-you-know-how-you-can-save-some-money-on-your-mortgage.md

   - Home Buyer Tips
 excerpt: Here are some ways you can save on your next mortgage or refinance.
 enclosure:
-pullquote: The ZERO PLUS program has been saving our friends and family thousands.
+pullquote: The ZeroPlus program has been saving our friends and family thousands.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false